DamoM73/digital-solutions-text/ds_textbook/1_explore/3_analyse_problem/unit_1.md

 In Unit 1 you will have two different deliverables:
 - For FIA1 you will need to deliver a technical proposal
-- For FIA2 you will need to deliver a program prototype
+- For FIA2 you will need to deliver a low-fidelity prototype

 ### Timeline
 How long the project will run for?
 What are the specific milestones or checkpoints along the way?
 Each criteria sheet you will receive, will contain explicit checkpoints.